niclas-timm/fastapi-template/Readme.md

 ## Modular approach

 The code is organized into modules in order to make things reusable accross projects.
 For example, all the code belonging to user logic (models, routes, services etc.) live in the `/app/core/user` direction.
 Similarly, code related to security lies in `/app/core/security`.

+## YAML based configuration

+Register CLI commands and controllers (FastAPI routers) via a central config.yml file.
+But no worries, there is an `.env` file for things like JWT secrets, too!

 ## Dockerization